Akira Suzuki (writer): Life and career

-He was born in Tokyo and graduated from the department of humanities at Rikkyo University.
+He was born in Tokyo and graduated from the Department of Humanities at Rikkyo University.
 After serving as a reporter at the magazine “Shūkan Taimuzu," he joined TBS where he did program scheduling work and was chief editor of the TBS-published magazine “Chōsa Jōhō."
 His book Nankin Daigyakusatsu No Maboroshi ("The Illusion of the Nanjing Massacre"), which he wrote while working at TBS, won the 4th Soichi Oya Nonfiction Award in 1973.
-Including the paperback edition it sold 200,000 copies.
-Afterwards he left TBS and became a freelance writer.
+Including the paperback edition, it sold 200,000 copies.
+Afterwards, he left TBS and became a freelance writer.

 He died of heart failure on 22 July 2003.

 The Illusion of the Nanjing Massacre

-In this book Suzuki concludes that Harold Timperley who edited the book What War Means from his reports and articles on Japanese atrocities in China, was a secret propaganda agent advising the KMT.
+In this book, Suzuki concludes that Harold Timperley who edited the book What War Means from his reports and articles on Japanese atrocities in China, was a secret propaganda agent advising the KMT.

-He also denies the contest to kill 100 people using a sword.
-All the incumbent members of the Soichi Oya Award nomination panel acknowledged the correctness of his argument in praising the work.
+He also denies the hundred man killing contest.

-Although a lot of people who deny the Nanjing Massacre base their arguments off this book, Suzuki himself was only arguing over “the illusion of the Nanjing Massacre” and did not once assert that “the Nanjing Massacre is an illusion."
 In a special edition of Shokun magazine, Suzuki argued that estimating the number of victims accurately would be impossible.
 Though he has been classified as middle of the road in the debate on the massacre, the historian Tokushi Kasahara has criticized him as “a central member of the Nanjing denial faction”.